 The pain and suffering a motorcycle accident victim suffers may go far beyond physical problems.
 We know to ask for compensation for:

 - Diminished cognitive abilities

-- Inability to return to one’s previous job or obtain new employment
+- Inability to return to one's previous job or need to obtain new employment

 - Changes in personality

-- Severe financial pressure caused by multiple doctors’ visits, multiple surgeries, prescription medications, physical rehabilitation among other issues
+- Severe financial pressure caused by multiple doctors' visits, multiple surgeries, prescription medications, and physical rehabilitation, among other issues